lewagon/dotfiles/02-OOP/README.md

 ### `04-Cookbook-Day-Two` (Monday)

-Let's rehearse the MVC pattern during a morning live-code (no slides, just a demo of the lead-coach), and then finish our cookbook app started last Friday.
+Let's rehearse the MVC pattern during a recap live-code (no slides, just a demo of the lead-coach), and then finish our cookbook app started last Friday.
 For those of you who've finished early, try to adapt your cookbook manager into a web-app using the Sinatra gem.
 Ask a teacher to give you a short introduction to Sinatra, so that you have some insights on how to do that.

 ## Dealing with data models (2 days)

 ### `03-Cookbook-Day-One` (Tuesday)
 The morning lecture explains how to deal with several data models in your app.
-The Food Delivery challenge is a very difficult challenge goign through 2 days.
+The Food Delivery challenge is a very difficult challenge going through 2 days.

 ### `03-Cookbook-Day-One` (Wednesday)
 Let's start on a recap live-code to help you finish the Food Delivery app today.
 Then it's your turn.
-We'll give you the final correction of the Food Delivery challenge at the end of the day.
+We'll give you the final correction of the Food Delivery challenge at the end of the day at 5pm.

 ### Quizz